 The Extensive Reading Top 10 by Richard Day (Univ. of Hawaii and Julian Bamford (formerly Bunkyo Univ.).
 Click here for a pdf of a summary of their ideas in easy English so student can understand it as well as teachers.

 The ERF’s Guide to Extensive Reading: A free handbook download explaining ER.
-ERF Guide English Now also available in Japanese, Korean.
-Coming soon in Arabic.
+ERF Guide English Now also available in Japanese, Korean and a few other languages.

 The “Need for Speed” PowerPoint slides: Extensive Reading asks students to read a lot of easy, interesting books.
 Why easy books?
 Here’s a short YouTube video that let’s people experience the reason.
 ERF Need for Speed

 This set of slides is available in English and several other languages.
 You can use them in presentation to demonstrate to teachers why the books need to be easy.
 You can also use them with students to help them understand this key idea behind ER.